nathansoussana/nathansoussana/README.md

 ### Hi there 👋

 I'm Nathan.
-A web developer with a passion for front-end 👨‍🎨
+A web developer with a passion for front-end! 👨‍🎨

 🎓 I graduated from Le Wagon's Web Development bootcamp in July 2023<br>
 🎓 At Le Wagon I built full-stack Rails apps, most notably [this one](https://github.com/nathansoussana/local-sports-club) which I led in a team of 5<br>